Skip to navigation Skip to content

 • from Individual Customer Details window > Go menu > Residency

-• in the Client Residency window, check for any overseas residency within the estimate period
+• in the Client Residency window, check for any overseas residency within the financial year of the estimate

 If the customer does not appear to have been an overseas resident for any part of the estimate period, consult an SSO.